tunruh01/opus19.translations/README.md

 ![Doga](http://www.square-enix-shop.com/jp/ff-tcg/card/cimg/large/opus19/19-061H.png)
 Doga
 Archmage
-When Doga eneters the field, you may discard a summon, when you do gain 2 crystals.
+When Doga enters the field, you may discard a summon, when you do gain 2 crystals.
 Fire, Crystal, Dull: Deal 7000 damage to all forwards opponent controls.
 Lightning, Crystal, Dull: Choose one forward, Break it.